christianalfoni/impact/docs/05_API.md

 export const useHelloWorld = createStore(HelloWorld)
 ```

 Under the hood signals uses [Immer](https://immerjs.github.io/immer/) which allows you to update the value by using a function.
-This function gives you the current value and you can use the normal mutation APIs and still it returns an immutable value:
+This function gives you the current value and you can use the normal mutation APIs and Immer returns an immutable value:

 ```ts
 import { createStore, signal } from 'impact-app'